awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Optimize.md

 While using your managed plans, you can verify whether newer, lower\-cost plans discovered by the optimizer are faster than the minimum\-cost plan already in the plan baseline\.
 To do the performance comparison and optionally approve the faster plans, call the `apg_plan_mgmt.evolve_plan_baselines` function\.

-The following example automatically approves any unapproved plan that is enabled and faster by at least 10 percent than the minimum cost plan in the set of approved plans of the baseline\.
+The following example automatically approves any unapproved plan that is enabled and faster by at least 10 percent than the minimum\-cost plan in the plan baseline\.

 ```
 SELECT apg_plan_mgmt.evolve_plan_baselines(